natterstefan/react-component-catalog/example/README.md

 ## Requirements

-Run at least once `npm build` in the root folder of this project and build the package first.
+Run at least once `yarn build` in the root folder of this project and build the package first.
 This example depends on it.

 ## Start